 Students are expected to complete required work on time.
 In special circumstances, for example, an illness, accident, or family tragedy, a student may request an extension beyond the last day of the examination period.
-This request should be submitted in writing to the professor and the director of graduate studies.
-An extension may be granted by the director of graduate studies, who will consult with the professor.
+This request should be submitted in writing to the professor and the director of the Th.M. program.
+An extension may be granted by the director of the Th.M program, who will consult with the professor.
 Ordinarily, the maximum extension will be 30 days.
 If a student fails to complete the required work by the end of the term and has not obtained an extension, the professor will turn in a grade to the registrar that reflects the failure to complete required work.
-If a student obtains an extension and fails to complete all work by the end of the extension, the professor will turn in a grade to the registrar that reflects the failure to complete negative work.
+If a student obtains an extension and fails to complete all work by the end of the extension, the professor will turn in a grade to the registrar that reflects the failure to complete the required work.